Skip to Content

 Top

-Orange County DUI Lawyer
+Orange County DUI Attorney

-Aggressive Defense Strategies
+Aggressive Defense Strategies for Drunk Driving Charges in California

 Over 100,000 people are arrested for impaired driving offenses every year throughout California.
 Although driving under the influence (DUI) is a common crime, it poses a serious public safety risk.
 State prosecutors take these charges very seriously and often pursue the harshest penalties available under the law.
 A DUI conviction can result in multiple penalties, including time in jail, yet the costs for a drunk driving conviction can extend far beyond your criminal record and affect you for the rest of your life.
 You may encounter obstacles finding a job, securing affordable housing, enrolling in college, or obtaining the professional licenses you need to progress in your career.

 If you are charged with a DUI, it is crucial to remember that you don’t have to face a DUI alone.
 However scary this situation may be, you should never plead guilty to such charges without first consulting with an experienced Orange County DUI lawyer.
-Learn more about DUI charges below, then contact The Law Office of Jacqueline Goodman to get started on your defense.

 • national association of criminal defense lawyers